 CU Boulder’s PSAAP Multidisciplinary Simulation Center for Micromorphic Multiphysics Porous and Particulate Materials Simulations Within Exascale Computing Workflows has an opening for a Research Associate to co-lead development of robust, extensible open source software for extreme-scale simulation of large-deformation composite poro-elasto-visco-plastic media across a broad range of regimes with experimental validation and coordination with micromorphic multiscale models.

-Successful applicants will have strong written and verbal communication skills, and interest in working with an interdisciplinary team to apply the following to real-world problems:
+Successful applicants will have strong written and verbal communication skills, and interest in working with an interdisciplinary team to learn and apply the following to real-world problems:

 finite element and material-point discretizations;

 data-intensive computing and in-situ analysis for parallel simulations;